xragua/xraybinaryorbit/paper/paper.md

 where r is the orbital radius, $\omega$ is angular velocity, $\i$ is inclination, and $\lambda_{\rm D}$ and $\lambda_{\rm rest}$ are the Doppler-shifted and rest wavelengths, respectively.

-![Some results obtained with the functions contained in this package.](joss.jpg){#sylt width="100%"}

 ## Similar software

-There are many software that can be applied to X-ray binary system analysis, including **Stingray** [@2019ApJ...881...39H] and **HENDRICS** [@2018ascl.soft05019B], which focus on timing analysis of astronomical data. **Jaxspec**, which specializes in spectral fitting  using Bayesian inference.
+There are many software that can be applied to X-ray binary system analysis, including **Stingray** [@2019ApJ88139H] and **HENDRICS** [@2018ascl.soft05019B], which focus on timing analysis of astronomical data. **Jaxspec** specializes in spectral fitting using Bayesian inference.
 On the other hand, **Astropy** [@astropy:2022] is a comprehensive package for general astronomy computations and data handling.
 In contrast, **xraybinaryorbit** is highly specialized, providing detailed insights into orbital modulations within X-ray binary systems.

+![Some results obtained with the functions contained in this package.](joss.jpg){#sylt width="100%"}

-## Technical Details of Software Usage
+## Some technical Details

+There are three groups of funtions within this package, theoretical, fitting and timing.

 ### General Usage